 Application #

-- When pain comes, speak the Word instead of repeating the problem.
+When pain comes, confess the Word, not the problem.

-- When tempted to isolate, join believers in fellowship and prayer.
+When tempted to isolate, seek fellowship and prayer with believers.

-- Train your senses daily by confessing the Word until it becomes your natural response.
+Train your senses by daily speaking God’s Word until it becomes your natural response.

 In Christ,